planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

 Perhaps adding in that new bikelane was a bit premature.
 Let's remove it.

-Now, we could remove it in one of two ways.
+Now, we could remove it in one of two ways:

 * We could remove the feature and make a new commit showing the removal.
 This would preserve the history of both commits
 * We could also roll back to the previous commit.
 This would eliminate the commit from the timeline, as if it never happened.